FastLED/FastLED/README.md

 ### PlatformIO

 We've created a custom repo you can try out to start your projects.
-This repo is *backwards compatible with the Arduino IDE*.
+This repo is designed to be used with VSCode + PlatformIO but is also *backwards compatible with the Arduino IDE*.

-PlatformIO is generally viewed as a much better coding experience than the Arduino IDE because you get auto completion tools like intellisense and CoPilot.
-PlatformIO is an extension to VSCode.
-Anything you can do in Arduino IDE you can pretty much do with PlatformIO.
+Why PlatformIO?
+PlatformIO is an extension to VSCode and is generally viewed as a much better experience than the Arduino IDE.
+You get auto completion tools like intellisense and CoPilot and the ability to install tools like crash decoding.
+Anything you can do in Arduino IDE you can do with PlatformIO.

+Get starter here:

 https://github.com/FastLED/PlatformIO-Starter